seefelke/RAG-system/README.md

 Simple questions with a short answer.

-Question pairs that consist of two questions that have the same answer but are in a simple and a difficult way.
+Question pairs that consist of two questions that have the same answer but are phrased in a simple and a difficult way.

 Difficult questions that require a longer answer and more context.